Eeeeeeeww! Disgusting Sandwiches!

 Science: Re-using and Recycling!

 Our recent science homework was to reuse something we were going to throw away and make it into something useful or fun.
 Lots of pupils had a go at this task and made some super things.
-We made bird feeders, butterflies, a watering can, pom poms, robots, Halloween decorations, a clever Christmas lights reel, money boxes and some great pencil pots!
+We made bird feeders, Baby Yoda, unicorn puppets, a meerkat, rockets and some great pencil pots!
 We have shown what great 'Garbage Gurus' we are with our work on materials this year.
 Check out our fantastic re-using below...

 Reading Buddy Treat!